TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

 ^^^^^^^

 This object is designed to generate content by making it possible to finely select records and rendering them.

 The visibility of records is controlled by start and end-times and other standardized fields automatically.
 The register-key SYS\_LASTCHANGED is updated with the tstamp-field ofthe records selected which has a higher value than the current.

-The cObject :ref:`RECORDS <cobj-records>` in contrast is for displayinglists of records from a variety of tables without fine graining.
+The cObject :ref:`RECORDS <cobj-records>` in contrast is for displaying lists of records from a variety of tables without fine graining.

 .. ### BEGIN~OF~TABLE ###